1408 (film): Plot

 The room starts to shake violently, causing Mike to crash into a picture of a ship in a storm, from which water floods the room.
 He finds himself reliving a surfing accident from before he entered the room.
 Recovering in the hospital, he reconciles with Lily and assumes his experience in 1408 was just a nightmare; Lily encourages him to write a book about it.
 When visiting the post office to send the manuscript to his publisher, he recognizes members of a construction crew as Dolphin Hotel staff, who start destroying the walls, revealing that Mike is still trapped inside 1408.
 Katie's ghost confronts him, and when the countdown ends, the room restores itself and the clock radio resets to 60:00.

-A female voice calling herself "hotel operator" calls Mike.
-Mike asks why he has not been killed yet and she informs him that guests enjoy free will: he can relive the past hour over and over again, or use their "express checkout system".
+A voice that sounds like a female hotel operator calls Mike on the room phone.
+Mike asks why he has not been killed and she informs him that guests enjoy free will: he can either relive the past hour over and over again, or use their "express checkout system".
 A hangman's noose appears, but he refuses to give in.
-The voices call once again, threatening that even if he escapes, he will never leave.
+The voice call once again, threatening that even if he escapes, he will never leave.
 Mike tells them to not send his wife to the room, hanging up as the phone begins to melt.
 Mike improvises a Molotov cocktail and sets the room on fire.
 He then lies down and laughs in victory upon destroying the room.
 The hotel is evacuated and Olin, in his office, praises Mike for his actions.